Classic DP: Regular Expression Matching

 var isMatch = function(s, p) {}

-) is actually easy to implement.
+The dot wildcard is easy.
 Any character in s

 .
-Whenever we need to enumerate possibilities for two strings, we should instinctively think of using dynamic programming techniques.
+Whenever we need to try all cases for two strings, we should think about using dynamic programming.

 and p